nuwave/lighthouse/docs/master/digging-deeper/extending-lighthouse.md

     {
         $dispatcher->listen(
             RegisterDirectiveNamespaces::class,
-            function (RegisterDirectiveNamespaces $registerDirectiveNamespaces): string {
-                // May also return an iterable with multiple strings if needed return 'SomeVendor\SomePackage\Directives';
+            // May also return an iterable with multiple strings if needed static fn (): string => 'SomeVendor\SomePackage\Directives',
-            }
         );
     }
 ```